YLTsai0609/google_sheets_drive_101/README.md

 # google_sheets_drive 101

-google sheets sometimes means label data to data team.
+Google sheets sometimes are label data to data team.

-it's also a interface to communicates data with the different functional team.
+It's also a tool to communicate the insights with the different team.

 So it'll be convenient if we can do CRUD on google-sheet with minimum effort.

 `pysheets`

-1. [ ] - create
+1. [x] - create
-2. [ ] - read
+2. [x] - read
-3. [ ] - update
+3. [x] - update
-4. [ ] - delete
+4. [x] - delete

 # Ref